 No strange ingredients here!
 Grab a pound of ground New Zealand venison and some fresh bakery buns from the market; the rest may already be in your fridge and pantry.

-• Ground New Zealand venison – not usually stocked at your local grocery story, see our favorite places to order meat online for where we source our venison.
+• Ground venison meat – not usually stocked at your local grocery store.
+See our favorite places to order meat online for where we source our venison.

 • Egg yolk